jeremy-steinberg/Basic-Radiology-Stack-Viewer/README.md

 # Radiology Image Viewer

 This is a simple web application for viewing a stack of radiology images.
 The application allows the user to scroll through the images using a vertical scrollbar, and provides buttons for adjusting the brightness and contrast, zooming, and panning the images.
 The application is built using HTML, CSS, and JavaScript, and runs on a Python web server.
 Creating was assisted by ChatGPT.
+This was created because I couldn't find any non-DICOM radiology image viewers.
+The usage case would be for very lightweight applications where a DICOM server isn't required and you just want to scroll through simple radiology pictures.

 ## Getting Started